 - Open a GIC account remotely with a participating bank — Scotiabank, ICICI Bank Canada, RBC, CIBC, BMO or SBI Canada.

-- The bank issues a GIC Certificate for your study permit application.
+- The bank issues a GIC Certificate you can submit with your study permit application.

-- After arriving, activate the account and receive your initial release (~CAD 2,000) plus monthly payouts.
+- After arriving, activate the account and receive your initial release plus the monthly payouts set by your bank.

 6. Study Permit Application Steps